William Albert Setchell: Career

 After completing his PhD in 1890, Setchell took a post at the Sheffield Scientific School of Yale University as an assistant in biology.
 He rose to become an assistant professor of botany, continuing his research on kelps, and during the summers he oversaw marine research at the Woods Hole Marine Biological Laboratory.
 In 1895, he moved to the University of California, Berkeley, as a full professor and head of the Department of Botany.
 He initiated a series of UC publications on botany and built up the University Herbarium and botanical gardens.
 He remained there until his retirement in 1934.
+Setchell was elected to the American Academy of Arts and Sciences in 1916 and both the American Philosophical Society and the United States National Academy of Sciences in 1919.

 Setchell's research ranged from the taxonomy of algae, fungi, and some angiosperms to biogeography and ethnobotany, especially as these related to marine algae.
 His researches took him all around the world because of his interest in such subjects as the role of temperature in the worldwide distribution of algae and (in the 1920s) the role of kelps in reef formation.
 One side project grew out of his smoking habit: he became interested in the origins of the genus Nicotiana and did some research on Nicotiana hybrids.

 One of his early major undertakings was a series of specimen collections, i.e. exsiccata series, that became collectively known by the title of the first volume, the Phycotheca Boreali-Americana.
-In the early 1890s, Setchell teamed up with botanists F. S. Collins and Isaac Holden to create specimen collections of dried North American freshwater and marine algae.
+In the early 1890s, Setchell teamed up with botanists Frank Shipley Collins and Isaac Holden to create specimen collections of dried North American freshwater and marine algae.
 Each collection was mounted on pages bound together in a book form, with printed labels and an index, and issued in an edition of 80.
 Published in installments between 1895 and 1919, the exsiccata Phycotheca Boreali-Americana ultimately totaled 46 bound fascicles (I–XLVI, numbers 1–2300) and 5 elephant folio volumes (fascicles A–E, numbers I–CXXV).
 The regular volumes each contained 50 numbered specimens, while the elephant folios contained 25 specimens.
 In collecting the thousands of specimens needed for this monumental project, the trio relied on many other plant collectors.

 Possibly his most important contribution to American botany was the multi-volume reference work Algae of Northwestern America, on which he collaborated with fellow UC Berkeley botanist Nathaniel Lyon Gardner.
 Issued by the University of California Press, the first volume came out in 1903 and the last in 1925.

-Following his retirement, Setchell continued to work on botanical projects until his death in 1943.
+Following his retirement, Setchell continued to work on botanical projects until his death at his home in Berkeley on April 5, 1943.
 A Festschrift was produced for his 70th birthday that included essays, a biographical sketch, and a complete bibliography.
 His manuscripts, notes, field books, and correspondence are archived at the University of California.